CV Discovery (MS)

 Therefore, if you are subsequently approached by a lease broker who desires to lease the mineral interests under or near a plugged and abandoned well, you need to understand that he represents an optimist who has decided to try his luck in the area, despite the negative impact of the existing dry hole.
 You should want to encourage such efforts, recognizing that some incentive - in the form of more favorable lease bonus, royalty, and term - could greatly assist that optimist in his efforts to overcome the previous failure.

 Time - A Precious Commodity

-The point of this discussion is the fact that we've just recounted the gut-wrenching rise and fall of energy commodities and drilling costs, which have now cycled up and down within three successive (and narrow) two-year periods.
-During that time, there were extended periods where a small independent company either (1) could get a rig, but be unable to drill a well because the commodity price was too low, or (2) because of demand, not be able to get - let alone afford - a rig when commodity prices were (briefly) high.
+The point of this discussion is the fact that we've just recounted the gut-wrenching rise and fall of energy commodities and drilling costs, which have recently cycled up and down within relatively narrow periods of time.
+During those cycles, there were extended periods where a small independent company either (1) could get a rig, but be unable to drill a well because the commodity price was too low, or (2) because of demand, not be able to get - let alone afford - a rig when commodity prices were (briefly) high.
 Yet the term (duration) of the leases that a company acquires rarely accommodates the factors that create economic uncertainty and unforeseen delays.
 One can easily perceive, given recent history, that the minimum lease term that allows a company to overcome such obstacles and perform is three years in duration.
 In "frontier" areas - those far removed from established oil and gas producing trends - the need for longer primary term (up to 10 years) is critical, because the company taking the risk to explore in such remote areas needs more time to gather seismic and subsurface information, assemble the requisite leases, and find partners who are equally optimistic about such an unproven area - while riding out the turbulence that frequently buffets today's chaotic energy market.